The Trumptonshire TrilogyCamberwick Green, Trumpton and Chigley

 I'll resist the obvious temptation to throw it open to a caption competition.

-In fact,some of them are so revealing that it's actually a little unkind to the original model makers frankly.
+In fact,some are so revealing that it's actually a little unkind to the original model makers.But all put to very good use here...

 The Set was 2 sheets of 10ft x 5ft MDF.